Meet the Calliope Hummingbird: Smallest Bird in the U.S.

 Calliopes focus on flowers as they travel north for up to 2,800 miles mainly through the interior West in early spring.
 As the wildflower meadows of the Rocky Mountains bloom, Calliopes fly uphill, where they mate and raise their young before following the mountains as they travel back south in fall.

-Calliope Hummingbird Nest
+Calliope Hummingbird Nesting Habits

 During breeding season, male Calliopes are brave and territorial enough to chase off much larger birds, even hawks, from their territory.